I had the chance to root around 100 pomegranate cuttings using two different techniques this year.

 PRE-ROOTING CUTTINGS IN A PROPAGATION MEDIUM

-The first thing I like to do is to clean up the work area – it’s just generally good practice to maintain as clean a work environment as possible, although I’m pretty lax about cleaning and liberal on the disinfectant.
-Being clean and disinfecting the area can cut down on failures from contamination and also failures from other preventable things like not having the appropriate materials on hand at the time they are needed (this has led to a few graft failures on my part).
+The first thing I like to do when rooting a batch of cuttings, is to clean up the work area - it's generally good practice to maintain as clean a work environment as possible, although I'm pretty lax about cleaning and liberal on the disinfectant.
+Being clean and disinfecting the area can cut down on failures from contamination and from other preventable things like not having the appropriate materials on hand at the time they are needed (this has led to a few graft failures on my part).

 Next, I lay out the cutting wood I will be using, with the top of the cuttings furthest from me.
-I then take each cutting (being extra careful to not mix strains or cultivars, always make sure to have them identified and labeled) and snip the top of the cutting at a 45 degree slant, to be able to differentiate the top from the bottom of the cutting.
+I then take each cutting (being extra careful to keep track of varieties and not to accidentally mix them up - always make sure to have them identified and labeled) and snip the top of the cutting at a 45 degree slant, to be able to differentiate the top from the bottom of the cutting.

 OPTIONAL: Totally optional but may marginally increase the success rate: Parafilm wrap.
 I get mine on Ebay as it was a lot cheaper than buying it from a nursery supply store locally, but check around and you may be surprised.
 It's really good stuff to wrap grafts, cuttings, etc to prevent them from desiccating.